Tag Archives: Parenting

 Ohhhh, now I get it ….
 THE STEAM.
 I’ve since had to repaint my bathroom.

 I think we can all agree that every parent believes she has the world’s worst kid-and-hygiene story (I’ll take Toenail Clippings in the Kitchen for $500, Alex!).
 Arguably the most reviled aspect of parenting, it is a bona fide bummer.
 Every parent can relate to the appalling conditions of kids’ bathrooms because there’s really nothing like it.
 For years I commuted using NYC subways and those smelled better.
 If I’m being honest the sheer concept of a kids bathroom is not something I was privy to until a few years ago.
 I may be living like a filthy American these days (looking at you, separate potty room) but I actually grew up sharing a bathroom with four other people and raised my own family of six sharing one, too, for quite some time.
 Personal sinks are sweet luxuries indeed — until it dawns on you you’re the only one cleaning them.
 I may be fortunate enough now to have my own (ahem, master) bathroom but sadly it didn’t come with a moat — so keeping out the unwanted is an everyday struggle.
 Now that I’ve seen how the other half lives, I don’t want to share.
-I’ve never been a fan of the family bed and I am now less enamored of a family bathroom.
+I’ve never been a fan of the family bed and I am now even less enamored of a family bathroom.
 So yeah.
 Get the fkkk out, spawn, and take your hash-marked boxer briefs and clumps of drain-clogging hair with you (and while I’m at it, feel free to grab your dad on the way out).
 There aren’t enough adjectives for gross.
 At what age does a sanitary bathroom become important and why are there so many unanswered questions about it?
 How does so much toothpaste even get on mirrors?
 If not on the mirror, why must it remain in a goop in the sink until it becomes cement?
 Are the fifteen empty shampoo bottle for a science project?
 Do you really not see the pee hitting the floors/walls/heater ???
 Gaack.

 We love the stuffing outta them but our kids are disgusting.